tmdict/tmdict/data/content/fgo-material-vi/osakabehime/character.en.md

 …Back when she was having trouble with other youkai who lived in Himeji castle, they all suddenly ran away once Miyamoto Musashi decided to stay in the castle for a while.

-Osakabehime "T-Thanks for that…Huh?
+Osakabehime “T-Thanks for that…Huh?
 Wait were they a man, or a woman?
 Aaaah at any rate they’re scary!
-The force of their smile is too much!"
+The force of their smile is too much!”

 #### Minamoto no Yoshitsune